Choose the right finance when starting a business

 For financial forecast examples, download a spreadsheet containing cashflow forecast, profit and loss forecast and sales forecast templates.

-You should also remember that customers may not pay you immediately - but you will still need to pay all your bills to keep trading.
+Also, customers may not pay you immediately.
+But, you still need to pay all your bills to keep trading.
 It's sensible to have sufficient capital to cover projected expenses for at least six months.

 At the same time, you need to make sure that you have taken into account how much money you need to live on.
 In the early stages, a new business is unlikely to produce spare cash that you can spend on yourself.
 For more information, see how to manage business finance during the start-up phase.